-We expect to continue to incur operating losses until at least the end of the fiscal year ending March 31, 2005 as we continue to devote significant financial resources to our research and development activities and commercialization efforts.
+We expect to continue to incur operating losses until at least the end of fiscal year 2005 as we continue to devote significant financial resources to our commercialization efforts and to our ongoing research and development activities.

 Please refer to the "Future Operating Results" section below for a discussion of certain factors that may affect our future results of operations and financial condition.